ShebMichel/qgis-loopplugin/README.md

        ```
     then, go back to QGIS Plugin front end to click **No**.
 Just wait and relax so that the magic happen.

-  he output result are transferred to your local PC inside output_data.
   By sending either **Yes**/ **No** signal, the process data and configuration files are sent to the docker server inside the container using websocket client.
   Thereafter, the result outputs result are transferred to your local PC inside the output_data_**stamptime**.
 Note that stamptime is the date and time date are received on your end.

-  * Once you click Run Map2Loop, you will have to click the below options:
-    Yes : remote calculation
-    No  : locally running the calculation
-  * For remote calculation, the output result are transferred to your local PC inside output_data.

 # 5. Create your Region Of Interest (ROI)
  A clipping tool used to crop data and save it as a new layer.
 The new layer is saved as yourfilename_clip.shp